slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'If you’re going to try, go all the way.
 Otherwise, don’t even start.' -- Charles Bukowski*

 Starting is fun but success belongs to finishers.

 [Going halfway](#on-focus-time-management-and-productivity) is too expensive to do it often.
+When the end finally comes, it comes quickly.

 > *'Only put off until tomorrow what you are willing to die having left undone.' -- Pablo Picasso*